xry111/XDOJ-v3/Documentation/Mission.md

 We want OJ administrators and problem setters to manage XDOJ 3.x easily.

+### Enhanced Safety

+We have to ensure no submittions can rend XDOJ 3.x unuseable intentionally or not intentionally.

 ## High Priority Components

 `xdoj3-judged` would be jury of XDOJ 3.x.
 It compiles, runs, traces